skguma/Fedi-SolutionChallenge/README.md

 ### ✨Web application

-You can use our web service in two aways.
+You can use our web service in two ways.

  1. Go to https://fedi.link/